elk-audio/elk-docs/documents/elk_examples_overview.md

 This is a more complex example, demonstrating a simple 'glue' app between Sushi and an external hardware controller or software GUI, to enable 2-way communication between the controller and Sushi, as well as setting parameter values and programs over gRPC.
 An Open Stage Control setup is provided, but the OSC paths are deliberately named so as to mimic those of a hardware control surface set up with Sensei.

 The example consists of 4 simple effect plugins in series, each having 1 adjustable parameter, an enabled/disabled button with indicator and 4 preset slots.

+## Elk JUCE Plugin Example

+This example is a short plugin written in JUCE, whose purpose is to easily demonstrate the cross-compilation of a JUCE plugin for Elk, and how the plugin GUI can be separated into a separate process, so that when the plugin is running within Sushi, the GUI can still be invoked from a separate computer to control the plugin remotely over OSC.

+As such, it consists of both code and binary components.

+1. elk_juce_example_synth - this is a minimal JUCE plugin, which can play back a sample sound reacting to MIDI note input, and also has the JUCE internal Reverb effect embedded, with two parameters exposed, Room Size and Damping.
+2. elk_juce_example_synth_gui - this is a standalone application, which references the same GUI code as the plugin above, but only uses it to transmit OSC messages.
+3. elk_juce_example_common - this is the common JUCE code, shared between the above two projects.
+4. elk_juce_plugin.json.

+For your convenience, the two programs are available to download from the elk-examples downloads section in binary builds, the GUI for Linux, and the plugin already built with the JUCE Elk fork, for the Elk Pi.

+This is the example referenced in our" Getting Started with Cross-Compilation" guide.